sdiehl/wiwinwlh/tutorial.md

 Scotty
 ------

 Continuing with our trek through web libraries, Scotty is a web microframework similar in principle to Flask in Python or Sinatra in Ruby.

 ~~~~ {.haskell include="src/27-web/scotty.hs"}
 ~~~~

-Of importance to note is the Blaze library used here overloads do-notation but is not itself a proper monad.
+Of importance to note is the Blaze library used here overloads do-notation but is not itself a proper monad so the various laws and invariants that normally apply for monads may break down or fail with error terms.

 See: [Making a Website with Haskell](http://adit.io/posts/2013-04-15-making-a-website-with-haskell.html)